mvstudio/docker-php/MIGRATION.md

 COPY ./configs /opt/configs
 ```

-Also the configs directory can be deleted from your repository unless it contains more file than `php.inc.tmpl` in which case only that file can be safely deleted.
+Also the configs directory can be deleted from your repository unless it contains more file than `configs/php.inc.tmpl` in which case only that file can be safely deleted.

+The file `scripts/php.inc` becomes uncessary and **must** be deleted and the line `source "${SCRIPTS_PATH}/php.inc"` if present in your `scripts/entrypoint.sh` **must** be removed.

 ## Remove unecessary env vars